-- 12. Open ArcToolbox by clicking on the icon and navigate to the Intersect tool (Analysis Tools -> Overlay -> Intersect).
-Double-click the Intersect tool to open it. - a.
-For the Input Features, click on the down-arrow and select the Census Block Layer with Water Features removed from the list of layers. - b.
-Repeat 4.a and select the Study-Site Layer with Water Features removed. - c.
-Specify a name and location for the output layer in the Output Feature Class box. - d.
-Set the JoinAttributes drop-down box to ALL - i.
-The ALL option will transfer all the attributes from the input features to the output feature class. - e.
-Leave the XY Tolerance box empty. - f.
+- Click OK. i. - 2.
+Intersect the census block layer with water removed with the Study-Site layer. - a.
+Open ArcToolbox and navigate to the Intersect tool (Analysis Tools -> Overlay -> Intersect).
+Double-click the Intersect tool to open it. - b.
+For the Input Features, click on the down-arrow and select the Census Block Layer with Water Features removed. - c.
+Repeat 2.b and select the Study-Site layer. - d.
+Specify a name and location for the output layer in the Output Feature Class box. - e.
+Set the JoinAttributes drop-down box to ALL. - i.
+The ALL option will transfer all the attributes from the input features to the output feature class. - f.
+Leave the XY Tolerance box empty. - g.
 Set the Output Type to INPUT. - i.
-The INPUT option will return intersections with the same geometry type as the Input Feature with the lowest geometry dimension. - g.
+The INPUT option will return intersections with the same geometry type as the Input Feature with the lowest geometry dimension. - h.
 Click OK to execute the Intersect.
-The output feature class will be added to the Map Document. - 13.
-Open the Attribute Table of the clipped Census Block Layer with Water Features removed created in the previous step. - a.
-Click on Options and choose Add Field... - b.
-Name the field OrigHect and change the Type to Double and click OK. - c.
-Right-click on the OrigHect field. - d.
-Choose Field Calculator... - e.
-In the Field Calculator, click Hectares and click OK. - f.
-You have now copied the values from Hectares to OrigHect. - 14.
-Update the Hectares attribute in the clipped Census Block Layer with Water Features removed - a.
-Right-click on the Hectares field and select Calculate Geometry... - b.
-Set the Property: box to Area. - c.
-Set the Coordinate System to "Use coordinate system of the data source:". - d.
-Set the Units to Hectares [ha]. - e.
+The output feature class will be added to the Map Document. - 3.
+Update the areas of the clipped census block layer with water features removed. - a.
+Open the Attribute Table of the clipped Census Block Layer with water features removed created in the previous step. - b.
+Click on Options and choose Add Field... - c.
+Type OrigHect in the Name field and set the Type to Double.d.
+Right-click on the OrigHect field.

+- e.
+Choose Field Calculator... - f.
+In the Field Calculator, click Hectares and click OK. - g.
+You have now copied the values from Hectares to OrigHect. - h.
+Right-click on the Hectares field and select Calculate Geometry... - i.
+Set the Property: box to Area. - ii.
+Set the Coordinate System to "Use coordinate system of the data source:" - iii.
+Set the Units to Hectares [ha]. - iv.
+Click OK. - 4.
+Perform the population apportionment. - a.
+Open the Attribute table of the clipped Census Block Layer with water features removed. - b.
+Click on the Option button and select Add Field... - c.
+Type PopSplit in the Name field and set the Type to Double.d.
 Click OK.
-This will overwrite the values in the Hectares field with the new correct values (since the shapes have been clipped to the extent of the Study-Site Layer with Water Features removed), yet the original number of hectares is preserved in the OrigHect field. - 15.
-To perform the population apportionment, open the Attribute Table of the clipped Census Block Layer with Water Features removed again. - a.
-Click on Options and choose Add Field. - b.
-Name the field PopSplit and make it of type Double. - c.
-Right-click on the name of the PopSplit field. - d.
-Choose Field Calculator... - e.
-In the Field Calculator, click Hectares, then click the / button, then click OrigHect, then click the button, and finally click the name of the Population field. - f.
-Click OK. - 16.
-The result is a field called PopSplit that contains the same proportion of the original census population figure as the proportion of the clipped census block area to the original area.